tdmckinn/tirellmckinnon.com/content/posts/01-13-2018/index.md

 #### Optional Step - removing unneeded resources

-First Stop the app and then decide if you want to remove dependencies step by step or all at once.
+First stop the app and then decide if you want to remove dependencies step by step or all at once.

 Step by step